georgeweigt/sim/README.md

         jsr     $fff3   ; read input string from console into page 2 buffer
 ```

-Program `basic.s` is under development as a port from the original Microsoft source code.
+`basic.s` is a modified version of the original Microsoft source code.
 Press return two times to accept default settings.
 ```
 ./sim basic.s